 The Waste Management Phoenix Open is a very unique event.

-The 16th hole at TPC of Scottsdale, where fans cheer and boo at volume, is bizarre and very fun to watch, while half a million people pile through the gates and there is a very exciting finish, too.
+The 16th hole at TPC of Scottsdale, where fans cheer and boo at volume, is bizarre and very fun to watch, while half a million people pile through the gates.

-The atmosphere is terrific and reminds me of the reception you used to get during Irish Opens at Portmarnock and Royal Dublin, when loads of supporters made their way to the venue.
+The atmosphere is terrific and reminds me of the reception you used to get during Irish Opens at Portmarnock and Royal Dublin, when loads of supporters turned up.

-When the tournament was sponsored by Carrolls you used to get given 40 fags at the first tee and while I wasn't a smoker and gave them to my caddie, I thought the crowd was phenomenal.
+When the tournament was sponsored by Carrolls you used to get given 40 fags at the first tee and while I wasn't a smoker and gave them to my caddie - who said: 'Thank you very much' - I thought the crowd was phenomenal.

 You are better off having 500,000 people screaming and hollering than just 10 educated fans.